idibau/cs2bim/concepts.md

 ## IFC basic principles
 The "Industry Foundation Classes" (IFC) is an open, international standard that defines a conceptual data model for buildings.
-It is developped and maintained by buildingSmart International and documented in an open HTML based documentation [^1] [[1]](#1).
-IFC is also published as an ISO standard [[2]](#2), that is identical to the open standard.
+It is developped and maintained by buildingSmart International and documented in an open HTML based documentation (IFC-Doc)[^IFC-Doc].
+IFC is also published as an ISO standard (ISO16739-1)[^ISO16739-1], that is identical to the open standard.

 IFC defines a large data model.
 In the context of cs2bim, the core of the IFC data model can be described (simplified) with the following structures (see also [[3]](#3)).
 - IfcElement:
-IfcElement is an abstact entity that can be specialised with a lot of different, conrete "business" entities, e.g. IfcDoor, IfcWall etc. The individual semantics of all enitities is definied in [[1]](#1).
+IfcElement is an abstact entity that can be specialised with a lot of different, conrete "business" entities, e.g. IfcDoor, IfcWall etc. The individual semantics of all enitities is definied in (IFC-Doc)[^IFC-Doc].
 In the context of cs2bim, IfcGeographicElement is currently the main candidate to be used.
 - IfcPropertySet:
 IfcPropertySet (with Properties) is a generic strucutre within IFC that allows the assignment of arbitrary properties to an IfcElement.
 - IfcShapeRepresentation: